-If Apple ever collects its millions, it is ordinary income, and if Samsung ever pays, it's deductible.
-But smaller companies often worry whether their patent recovery is capital gain taxed a lower rates.
-For individuals and pass-through entities (S corporations, partnerships and limited liability companies) the difference is big.
+From initial filing, licensing, litigation and sale, billions of dollars turn on patents, and that means taxes.
+If Apple ever collects its millions, it is ordinary income, and if Samsung ever pays, it is tax deductible.
+But smaller companies often worry whether their patent recovery is capital gain taxed at lower rates.
+For individuals and pass-through entities (S corporations, partnerships and limited liability companies), the tax rate difference is big.